AviatrixSystems/Docs/HowTos/tgw_plan.rst

 5. (Optional) Enable Aviatrix Transit GW for Hybrid Connection
 ---------------------------------------------------------------

 This step designates an Aviatrix Transit GW to be used in conjunction with TGW.
+It creates a second interface on the Aviatrix Transit GW for sending and receiving packets from TGW.
+It also creates two subnets and two respective route tables in the edge VPC to route packets to and from TGW.

 .. tip::

   Before you configure this step, make sure you have launched an Aviatrix Transit GW by following `the Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_, Step 1, 2 and 3.

 ==========================================      ==========
 **Setting**                                     **Value**